-Almost a fifth of manufacturers in Kenya have lost sales in the past five years on a warehousing shortage that is getting sharply worse, according to research released today by mega-city developer, Tilisi Developments Limited.
+Almost a fifth of manufacturers in Kenya have lost sales in the past five years on a warehousing shortage that is getting sharply worse, according to research by mega-city developer, Tilisi Developments Limited.

 A detailed survey of 56 companies in Kenya, spanning manufacturing, pharmaceuticals, horticulture, logistics and retailers, found that 16% had sought new warehousing in 2017/2018, with a rising proportion failing to find any solution.

 The search levels represented a sharp jump from the previous year, when 9% of respondents searched for new warehousing, while 5% did in 2015.

 Moreover, “the majority of companies seeking warehousing in the last five years, being 31 per cent of the total respondent base, suffered business damage as a result,” reported Tilisi.

 “Some 43 per cent reported delays in meeting orders, while 29 per cent reported lost sales.
 A further 14 per cent said the difficulty and longevity of their search for new space delayed their expansion plans,” stated the report.

 “Kenyan GDP is being hampered excessively by the difficulties involved in finding new space for storing and sorting goods for distribution,” said Ranee Nanji, co-CEO of Tilisi Developments.

 The business impact of the shortage was sharpest in manufacturing, despite being one of the pillars in the government’s Big Four agenda for development.
 But the greatest pent-up demand was found in the pharmaceutical industry.

 In the last five years, 71 per cent of the pharmaceutical companies surveyed searched for new warehousing, and 43 per cent of them in the last year.

 It took many of them up to a year to find facilities, while others have not yet found a solution.
 Moreover, 40 per cent of them reported problems with their existing warehousing.